CocoShesh/CocoShesh/README.md

 # 💫 About Me:
-At the moment, I'm studying "HTML, CSS, and JavaScript."
+At the moment, I'm studying CSS,JavaScript, Python"

 ## 🌐 Socials: